heayounchoi/Paper-Study/FasterR-CNN.md

 - this feature is fed into two sibling fc layers--a box-regression layer (reg) and a box-classification layer (cls)

 _Anchors_
-- at each sliding-window location, we simultaneously predict multiple region proposals, where the number of maximum possible proposals for each loaction is denoted as k
+- at each sliding-window location, we simultaneously predict multiple region proposals, where the number of maximum possible proposals for each location is denoted as k
 - the reg layer has 4k outputs encoding the coordinates of k boxes, and the cls layer outputs 2k scores that estimate probability of object or not object for each proposal
 - the k proposals are parameterized relative to k reference boxes, which we call anchors
 - an anchor is centered at the sliding window in question, and is associated with a scale and aspect ratio